 In receive mode CC1000 is configured as a traditional superheterodyne receiver.
 The RF input signal is amplified by the lownoise amplifier (LNA) and converted down to the intermediate frequency (IF) by the mixer (MIXER).
-In the intermediate frequency stage (IF STAGE) downconverted signal is amplified and before being filtered fed the demodulator (DEMOD).
+In the intermediate frequency stage (IF STAGE) this downconverted signal is amplified and filtered before being fed to the demodulator (DEMOD).
 As an option a RSSI signal, or the IF signal after the mixer is available at the RSSI/IF pin.
 After demodulation CC1000 outputs the digital demodulated data on the pin DIO.
 Synchronisation is done on-chip providing data clock at DCLK.